Chocolate covered strawberries on a stick! A cute and easy Valentine’s Day treat idea.

 Prepare the strawberries.
 Cut off the top of a strawberry, then slice the strawberry in half.
 Cut a little “V” at the top of each half.
 If you want the strawberry half to lay flatter, you can also trim a thin slice off of the back.

 Melt the chocolate.
 Line a baking tray with parchment or wax paper and set aside.
 Fill a disposable decorating bag with about 1/2 cup of chocolate chips.
 Microwave at 70 percent power for 90 seconds, then 30 second and 15 second intervals, massaging the bag after each, until the chocolate chips are fully melted.
+If you prefer, melt the chocolate in a microwave-safe bowl and pour into the bag.

 Make your pops.
 Twist the top of the bag so the chocolate doesn’t ooze out of the top.
 Snip 1/2 inch from the tip of the bag.
 Pipe a dot of chocolate on the tray.
 Place a lollipop stick on top.
 Then pipe another circle of chocolate on top of that, about 1 1/2 to 2-inches in diameter, enough to accommodate the strawberry half.
 Place a strawberry half on top and gently press into the chocolate.
 Fill the tray and refrigerate until well set, about an hour.
 Use a new decorating bag for melting additional chocolate.
 Each decorating bag of chocolate will make about 6 pops.